Plan enjoyable days outside the home to help with baby sleep

 For many women, the return to paid work after maternity leave happens very quickly.
 These days with your baby are a precious opportunity to practice slowing down and letting go of the clock, attending to small things in the here and now, nurturing your friendships, getting out into your local parks and natural environments, caring for your body by walking.

-You can let your baby's sleep look after itself, in the midst of a life that you enjoy - for you - with your baby simply following along.
+You can let your baby's sleep look after itself, in the midst of a life that you enjoy - for you - with baby simply following along.

 Recommended resource